Existence of moduli spaces for algebraic stacks: Semistable reduction and Theta -stability

 \subsubsection{Langton's algorithm in the basic situation}

-The main idea of the proof is to reduce to the situation where $\cX=[\Spec(A)/\bG_m]$ is the quotient of an affine scheme by an action of $\bG_m$, $\cZ=[(\Spec A)^{\bG_m}/\bG_m]$ is the substack defined by the fixed point locus of the action and $\cS=[\Spec (A/I_{+}) /\bG_m]$ is the attracting substack, where
+The main idea of the proof is to reduce to the situation where $\cX=[\Spec(A)/\bG_m]$ is the quotient of an affine scheme by an action of $\bG_m$, $\cZ=[(\Spec A)^{\bG_m}/\bG_m]$ is the substack defined by the fixed point locus of the action and $\cZ^+=[\Spec (A/I_{+}) /\bG_m]$ is the attracting substack, where

-is the graded ideal generated by elements of positive weight.
+is the graded ideal generated by elements of positive weight {for the $\bG_m$-action}.
 In this basic situation the theorem will then follow from an elementary calculation.
 We will first explain the proof of this special case and then show how to reduce to the basic situation.